yippiez/godot-generative-ai/README.md

 # godot-generative-ai
-Godot plugin to integrate generative /
+Godot plugin to integrate generative ai that can interact every part of the engine